 So, yeah, there you have it.
 I really enjoy a good pilsner, and a slightly-bigger, hoppier one sounds great to me.
 Hoping to lager this for about 6-8 weeks after fermentation is complete; I'll likely just rack it into a keg and use that as the secondary, and then hopefully have it on tap by the spring.

 Recipe targets: (5.5 gallons, 75% efficiency) OG 1.058, FG ~1.012, IBU 35, SRM 3.7, ABV ~6%

 Saaz - 70 g (2.6% AA) @ 60 min

 Saaz - 28 g @ 5 min

 Saaz - 28 g @ 0 min

 Misc.: 1/2 tab Irish moss @ 5 min

-Water: Fredericton city water, carbon-filtered; 6 grams gypsum in the mash
+Water: Fredericton city water, carbon-filtered; 8 g Gypsum added to the mash

 - Brewed on February 11th, 2014, by myself.
 70-minute mash with 13 L of strike water, mashed in at target temp of 148 F. Mashed-out for 10 minutes with 7.8 L of boiling water, resulting temp 165 F. Sparged with ~4.25 gallons of 168 F water for final volume of slightly of ~7.25 gallons.